 Temple University provides the following support services to students with a disability:

 We strive to ensure disability does not become an obstacle to academic success for any student who chooses Temple University.
 Contact Disability Resources & Services and allow us to work with you in ensuring your educational experience is barrier free.

 Disability Resources & Services is a confidential service.

 Check out our web site www.temple.edu/disability and see how we can assist you.

 Steve Young, M.Ed., Director

-For further information, visit the Campus Recreation Office, call 215-204-1267, or visit the department website at www.temple.edu/campusrec.
+For further information, call Campus Recreation at 215-204-1267, or visit the department web site at www.temple.edu/campusrec.

 Martyn J. Miller, Ph.D., Director

 International Services (OIS) provides service and support to Temple University’s international students, scholars and researchers.
 Contributing to Temple’s intellectual and cultural diversity, the international student and scholar community represents more than 120 countries and offers a unique opportunity to expand one’s cultural and academic horizons.
 To accomplish its mission, International Services generates all legal documents required for nonimmigrant students and scholars; provides advisory and counseling services; serves as a liaison to university departments, U.S. and foreign government agencies, and the greater community; facilitates the assimilation of international students and scholars into the larger Temple community; and contributes to the international community’s cross-cultural understanding and appreciation.
 Detailed information on programs and services offered by OIS is available from the office in 1700 N. Broad St. or the office’s web site at www.temple.edu/ois.